-Ambush Marketing copyright data protection digital cartography ecommerce and internet law Electronic Commerce electronic commerce and internet law Extraterritoriality freedom of expression geolocation Geospatial geospatial data intellectual proerty intellectual property interactive maps Internet internet law invasion of privacy IP jurisdiction legislation open data open government personal information Privacy sporting events trademarks undefined
+access to information Ambush Marketing big data citizen science copyright data protection ecommerce and internet law Electronic Commerce electronic commerce and internet law Extraterritoriality freedom of expression geolocation Geospatial geospatial data intellectual proerty intellectual property Internet internet law IP jurisdiction legislation open courts open data open government personal information Privacy sporting events trademarks transit data transparency

 Wednesday, 29 January 2014 13:28

 Open licences have become a popular means by which works covered by copyright or database rights are made available for use and reuse.
 In fact, open licences are so popular that even governments are embracing them.
 Canada’s federal government, for example, has launched its own open government licence, and similar licences have been adopted by provincial and municipal governments.
 Some open licences contain restrictions (such as on commercial use) – or requirements (such as attribution), while others contain virtually no limitations.
 Open licences promote sharing of works as well as the creation of new works derived from or built upon the licensed works.

 The popularity of open licences, as well as the diverse contexts in which they are developed and used, mean that compatibility between the licences can be a problem for users who wish to combine two or more works that have been made available under open licences.
 While basic technical interoperability is required when combining digital works, ‘legal interoperability’ is a term used to describe the ability to compile works made available under different open licences in such a manner that the legal status of the resulting compilation is clear.
 This can be surprisingly challenging.
 Given that open licences are generally designed to be accessible and user-friendly so as not to stifle creativity under a blanket of legalese, it can be a problem if creators are left having to determine the compatibility of the different rights and permissions set out in a variety of open licences.